-Outside of academia, she enjoys starting her mornings with coffee and latte art, and turning to drawing as a way to recharge and spark creativity.
+Outside of academia, she enjoys starting her mornings with coffee and latte art, and turning to drawing to recharge and spark creativity.

 Article Featuring: Yidi Wang Won Top Student Paper & Graduate Student Mentorship Award at NCA 🏆